nicksstapleton/blog/_posts/2024-10-23-logos-discounts.md

 Every month Logos gives away [a free book](https://logos.sjv.io/freebook).
 Many times they are awesome.
 If you're a Logos subscriber, you wil receive an extra free book every month!

+[Subscribe to my newsletter](https://nickstapleton.ck.page/) and I will let you know about the free books at the beginning every month so you never miss them.
+Did you know there is a free audiobook every month, too?
+[Subscribe](https://nickstapleton.ck.page/) so you don't miss out.

 ## 8. Take advantage of the monthly sales

 Logos runs a variety sales throughout the year.
-If you [sign up for my newsletter](https://nickstapleton.ck.page/), I'll keep you posted on these special sales, especially when they apply to some of [my favorite key resources](https://www.logos.com/nickstapleton).
-I’ll also include links to the free books of the month right in your inbox.
+If you [subscribe to my newsletter](https://nickstapleton.ck.page/), I'll keep you posted on these special sales, especially when they apply to some of [my favorite key resources](https://www.logos.com/nickstapleton).

 ## Conclusion